Rufflewind/aur-packages/README.md

 ./clone-aur ⟨pkgname⟩
 ~~~

-This will automatically add the package to `packages.conf` and configure the
+This will automatically add the package to `packages.conf` and set up the
-pre-commit hooks.
+pre-push hooks.

 ### Updating dependency trees of Cabal packages